 Bronzer: REAL TECHNIQUES Blush Brush

-Another Real Techniques number, this brush is nowhere to be found on ther website so I hope they are not discontinuing it and I am actually quite confused because it’s one that people really like.
+Another Real Techniques number, this brush is nowhere to be found on their website so I hope they are not discontinuing it and I am actually quite confused because it’s one that people really like.
 Although it’s called blush brush I find it too big for that purpose but I love it for bronzer.
 The tulip shape makes so easy to bronze and contour at the same time.
 You can use the “point” to precisely apply the product and then push harder to diffuse it (hopefully I’m making sense).
 It’s really soft and it picks up the right amount of bronzer.

 Blush: ZOEVA 126 Luxe Cheek Finish

-I don’t even know where to start to express my love for this brush, we are back to Zoeva’s, I used to be such an angled blush brush type of girl (it’s that even a think?!) but once I started using this one I couldn’t go back.
+I don’t even know where to start to express my love for this brush, we are back to Zoeva’s, I used to be such an angled blush brush type of girl (it’s that even a thing?!) but once I started using this one I couldn’t go back.
 It hugs your cheeks and diffuses the product beautifully.
 It’s soooo soft but it’s dense enough this way you are able to place the blush exactly where you want and to blend it without any patchiness.

 Highlighter: WYCON F110 Highlighter Brush